helium/HIP/00XX-linear-lockup-curve.md

 The veHNT allocation for a 48-month lockup remains unchanged at 100x veHNT, or 300x with landrush multiplier if applicable.

 The behavior of the 3x landrush multiplier is unchanged from HIP-51.
-To clarify, the 3x multiplier remains in effect for the duration of HNT lockup set during the 7-day landrush period, even if the HNT lockup is extended to a longer duration after the end of landrush.
+To clarify, the 3x multiplier remains in effect for the duration of the most recent HNT lockup set during the 7-day landrush period, even if the HNT lockup is extended to a longer duration after the end of landrush.

-# Transferability
+# Minimum Lockup

-The proposal in HIP-51 to represent veHNT as a non-transferable coupon in the user wallet raises security concerns.

-If the originating wallet were compromised, an attacker could delegate the veHNT to a subDAO of their choice or vote in Helium DAO governance at any time, could potentially drain any awarded subDAO tokens, and could possibly drain the underlying HNT from the compromised wallet the moment cooldown is completed.
-With no ability to transfer the position out, the wallet owner would remain helpless for the duration of the lock.

-Therefore, we propose that veHNT together with the underlying HNT be represented as a transferable NFT.
-As the HNT remains locked and cannot be used in payment or DC burn transactions, the result of this is similar to the existing situation with validator stakes on the legacy Helium blockchain, which may be transferred to a new wallet while staking a new validator.
-While the locked HNT position can be moved between wallets, it cannot enter the free float.
+We propose to introduce a minimum HNT lockup amount per position of 1 HNT.
+This amount is set through a chain variable and may be modified later through governance.

+The intention is to prevent bad actors from creating very large numbers of frivolous lockup positions and spamming the chain.

 # Landrush 3x Multiplier

 HIP-70 specifies a 7-day “landrush” period, beginning at the completion of the Helium L1 transition to Solana.
 (It is called a “genesis” period in HIP-70, but has since been renamed to “landrush” to avoid confusion with 5G Genesis rewards.)

 HNT locked during landrush receives an additional 3x veHNT multiplier as specified in HIP-70.
 We now specify rules that apply to locked HNT positions that have received the 3x multiplier (“landrush positions”), according to the veHNT implementation as currently in development.